Adventureland (film): Home media

-The film was released August 25, 2009 on DVD and Blu-ray with unrated bonus features.
+The film was released on August 25, 2009, on DVD and Blu-ray with unrated bonus features.

 Reception

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 89% based on 218 reviews, with an average rating of 7.30/10.
 The site's critical consensus reads, "Full of humor and nostalgia, Adventureland is a sweet, insightful coming-of-age comedy that will resonate with teens and adults alike."
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 34 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 34 critics, indicating "generally favorable" reviews.

-Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars and wrote: "What surprised me was how much I admired Kristen Stewart, who in 'Twilight,' was playing below her grade level.
+Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars and wrote: "What surprised me was how much I admired Kristen Stewart, who in Twilight, was playing below her grade level.
 Here is an actress ready to do important things.
-Together, and with the others, they make 'Adventureland' more real and more touching than it may sound."
+Together, and with the others, they make Adventureland more real and more touching than it may sound."
 Variety's Todd McCarthy wrote: "A rather ordinary account of youthful summer misadventures that goes down easily thanks to a sparky cast, more than 40 pop tunes that anchor the action in the late '80s and characters who get high both on and off their jobs at a tacky amusement park."

 Accolades

 The film was nominated for a Gotham Independent Film Award for Best Ensemble Cast, scheduled in New York City on November 30, 2009.

 Adventureland was the winner of High Times magazine's 2009 Stoner Movie of the Year Award.
-Kristen Stewart also received High Times' 2009 Stonette of the Year Award, due in part to her performance in the film.
+Kristen Stewart also received the High Times' 2009 Stonette of the Year Award, due in part to her performance in the film.

 Jesse Eisenberg was nominated for Favorite Male Breakthrough Performance at the Teen Choice Awards for his performance in both Adventureland and Zombieland.

 Soundtrack

 A total of 41 songs were licensed for use in the film.
 The soundtrack includes 14 songs and was released on April 1, 2009 by Hollywood Records.
 The songs included are mostly from the 1980s, to fit with the setting of the film, with several tracks from the late 1960s and early 1970s, most notably by The Velvet Underground, Lou Reed, the New York Dolls and cult darlings Big Star.
-The '80s bands represent a cross section of alternative bands from the time including Hüsker Dü, The Jesus and Mary Chain, Nick Lowe, The Cure, The Replacements, and Crowded House.
+The '80s bands represent a cross-section of alternative bands from the time including Hüsker Dü, The Jesus and Mary Chain, Nick Lowe, The Cure, The Replacements, and Crowded House.

-The film maintains a notable reverence for Lou Reed, who is idolized by the main character, featured on T-shirts and posters of other cast members and has likewise elevated the status of the playground mechanic stemming from a rumored jam session with the artist.
+The film maintains a notable reverence for Lou Reed, who is idolized by the main character, featured on T-shirts and posters of other cast members, and has likewise elevated the status of the playground mechanic stemming from a rumored jam session with the artist.
 Earlier versions of the script replaced Lou Reed with singer-songwriter Neil Young as the musician Ryan Reynolds's character had played with, and used Young's songs "Everybody Knows This Is Nowhere" and "Hey Hey, My My (Into The Black)" in key scenes.